velosobr/KaizenGamingChallenge/README.md

 as well as a physical device and should work on SDK21 and above.<br>

 ## Nice to have 👍
-`OK`  The app could store the favorite events in session or a local database.
+`OK`  The app could store the favorite events in session or a local database.<br>
 ● The app could include unit tests to ensure that the filtering and countdown timer functionality work correctly.<br>
 ● The app could include UI tests to ensure that the app's UI looks and behaves correctly